lsst/rubin_sim/README.md

 # Developer Guide

-To make changes to the code, checkout a new branch, make edits, push, make a pull request.
+If you have push permissions to rubin_sim, you can make changes to the code by checking out a new branch, making edits, push and then make a pull request.
+However, we do expect many users who wish to contribute metrics will not have these permissions -- for these contributors the easiest way to do development on rubin_sim may be the following:
+ - create a fork of rubin_sim
+ - install the fork copy as above (but git clone your own fork, and then use this copy of rubin_sim)
+ - edit the code in your fork of rubin_sim, test it, etc.
+ - issue a PR from your fork to our original lsst/rubin_sim repository

+When contributing code, metrics for MAF can be placed into either rubin_sim/rubin_sim/maf/metrics or rubin_sim/rubin_sim/maf/mafContrib (preferably rubin_sim/maf/metrics).
+Adding a unit test in the appropriate rubin_sim/tests directory is desirable.
 For unit tests, all filename should start with `test_` so py.test can automatically find them.
+An example notebook can be contributed to lsst/rubin_sim_notebooks.

 ## Updating data files

+(This must be done by project developers only at this time).
 To update the source contents of the data files:

 * Update the files in your local installation